mert-othaw/mert-othaw/DT_EN_Phase_3_Define_point_of_view.md

 ## Objectives
 - You learn how Design Thinking is used
-- You learn what design thinking phase 3 - define point of view means
+- You learn what Design Thinking "phase 3 - define point of view" means

 ## Required Equipment
 - Notebook